LamarcheG/LamarcheG/README.md

 # 💫 About Me:
-Self-taught developer with a passion for technology.
-Team player looking for challenges
+Self-taught developer with a passion for technology

 # 💻 Tech Stack: